Help People Rebuild Their Homes and Lives

 Category 4 Hurricane Matthew struck southwestern Haiti on October 4th, 2016, killing more than 1,000 people and severely damaging more than 200,000 homes.
 It was the most powerful storm to hit Haiti in over 50 years.
 Read more about Forward Edge’s Hurricane Matthew recovery efforts in Haiti here.

 The next morning, Matthew hit the eastern tip of Cuba and damaged hundreds of thousands of homes.
-Read more about Forward Edge’s Hurricane Matthew relief efforts in Cuba here.
+Read more about Forward Edge’s Hurricane Matthew recovery efforts in Cuba here.